fireantjs/fireant/README.md

 ## Thanks

-Fireant is inspired by the work of Tero Piirainen on a very early version, also loosely based on the [Gulp.js](https://github.com/gulpjs).
+Fireant is inspired by the work of Tero Piirainen on a very early version.
+Based on the [Gulp.js](https://github.com/gulpjs).